![]() |

 Running TFQA Method 1

-(Note that if drag and drop the programs from the TFQA directory, in Windows NT, 2000, and XP the program files are actually moved and they will no longer be there when you look later, which isn't fatal but will likely be an annoyance for you.
-If you do this in Windows 95 or 98 you end up moving shortcuts to the programs, not the programs themselves.
-In this case, the programs stay where they were, but the shortcuts do not have the desired effects.)
+(Note that if drag and drop the programs from the TFQA directory, in Windows the program files are actually moved and they will no longer be there when you look later, which isn't fatal but will likely be an annoyance for you.

 From that point, you can double click on the program name within the folder with the data files (from Windows Explorer or whatever) and it will start in a command window and will find the data files in that same directory.
 If you find that the program closes mysteriously, seemingly without doing what it is supposed to do, the program may have just finished quickly and closed the window.
 Alternately, you may be making some mistake and the program is closing the window, probably after giving you a message that disappears before you even see it.
 In either case, you'll need to use method 2.